processone/docs.ejabberd.im/content/get-started/index.md

-Designed at a moment when clients were mostly desktops that only supported a kind of HTTP polling call BOSH, the project managed to adapt to recent changes by introducing support for Websockets, Bosh improvements, and a solid mobile stack.
+Designed at a moment when clients were mostly desktops that only supported a kind of HTTP polling call BOSH, the project managed to adapt to recent changes by introducing support for WebSockets, BOSH improvements, and a solid mobile stack.

 It was developed at a time when XMPP was still known as "Jabber", but quickly adopted an evolution process in order to support